 Much like a diamond solitaire engagement ring, there’s nothing more classic than a gold wedding band.
 For centuries, gold bands have been adorning both wedding sets and ring fingers as a symbol of eternal love and promise.
-It’s a timeless choice for any bride or groom considering you can choose from a variety of sizes, styles, etchings, and engravings to truly make it your own—the classic gold wedding band will never go out of style.
+It’s a timeless choice for any bride or groom considering you can choose from a variety of sizes, styles, etchings, and engravings to truly make it your own.
+Simply put, the classic gold wedding band will never go out of style.

 Exchanging rings to signify your love and devotion has been a tradition for thousands of years, but gold bands (arguably the most popular band style in history) found their groove in the Victorian era of 1830 to 1899.
 “During the Victorian period, mass-producing jewelry really gained momentum,” says Catherine Thies.
-“Using a lower percentage of gold—9 or 10 karat gold—made it very affordable and more accessible to the masses.
+“Using a lower percentage of gold—nine or ten karat gold—made it very affordable and more accessible to the masses.
 Wedding bands and engagement rings became the status quo at a wedding ceremony.”

 Pros and Cons of Gold Bands

 Like a little black dress, gold pairs well with anything and is incredibly versatile.
 “Pretty much every gemstone looks great paired with a classic gold band,” Thies says.
 “Having a classic gold band in your collection is the perfect alternative solution to wear alone when traveling or when you have a softer gemstone engagement ring like morganite, opal, and emerald gemstone rings.
 Those particular gemstones can get damaged easily due to their lack of strength.
 Having a gold band that you can wear all the time is the perfect solution.”

 Thies says that many setting styles work with the classic gold band and calls it a “staple in anyone’s collection,” so the sky is truly the limit for your unique ring stack or vibe.